-The student must wear an approved picture ID while in the clinical sites that states EMS Intern or Student.
-While in the clinical setting the student must wear a minimum amount of jewelry.
-Only one pair of stud earrings (in lower lobe of ears) will be accepted.
+- 1. The student must wear an approved picture ID while in the clinical sites that states EMS Intern or Student. - 2.
+While in the clinical setting, the student must wear a minimum amount of jewelry.
+Only one pair of stud earrings (in the lower lobe of ears) will be accepted.
 Rings should be kept to a minimum due to the safety factor, especially on the ambulance.
 Tongue rings are NOT allowed in the clinical setting.
-No body piercings or tattoos should be visible while in clinical sites.
-The uniform must be cleaned and pressed without damage or stains.
+No body piercings or tattoos should be visible while in clinical sites. - 3.
+The uniform must be clean and pressed without damage or stains.
 Uniforms must not be binding or constricting but allow for ease of movement while bending or reaching.
-Shoes should be clean and polished.
+Shoes should be clean and polished. - 4.
 Hair will be kept neat and clean.
 Long hair must be worn pulled back from the face while in the clinical setting.
 Extreme hair fashions or ornaments are not permitted.
-Men should be clean shaven or neatly trimmed.
+Men should be clean-shaven or neatly trimmed. - 5.
 Good personal hygiene must be maintained at all times.
 Cologne/perfume is not permitted.
 Fingernails must be kept clean and neatly trimmed and must not extend beyond the fingertips.
-No acrylic nails/extensions or polish is allowed.
-Uniforms will consist of: □ Black slacks (no jeans) □ NWTC approved/logo shirt. □ Black belt □ Black shoes (tennis shoes or dress shoes may not be substituted for EMS footwear □ Safety vest (worn during any traffic or unsafe scene, and especially at night) some clinical sites may require a special uniform, such as operating room will require scrubs.
-The MS Director must approve any uniform change.
+No acrylic nails/extensions or polish is allowed. - 6.
+Uniforms will consist of: - a.
+Black slacks (no jeans) - b.
+Kiamichi Tech approved/logo shirt

+- c.
+Black belt - d.
+Black shoes (tennis shoes or dress shoes may not be substituted for EMS footwear) - e.
+Safety vest (worn during any traffic or unsafe scene, and especially at night)

+Some clinical sites may require a special uniform, such as operating room scrubs.
+The EMS Director must approve any uniform change.